-There is a rich literature studying the economic impacts of pretrial detention.
-As we mentioned, Dobbie et. al. (2018) contend that pretrial detention reduces a defendant's bargaining power in plea deals.
-They hypothesize that, first, defendants may plead guilty to be freed from jail.
+There is a rich literature studying the economic impacts of court decisions using judge leniency as an instrument.
+Examining heterogeneity in judge sentencing has been explored in the literature since the 1930's (Gaudet et. al. 1933).
+Kling (2006) is one of the first documented papers to use judge leniency explicitly as an instrumental variable to study heterogeneity in sentencing length.
+Aizer and Doyle (20150) use judge IV's to show that juvenile incarceration worsens high school outcomes and adult recidivism rates.
+Research shows that pretrial detention reduces a defendant's bargaining power in plea deals (Dobbie, Goldin, Yang 2018; Stevenson 2018; Leslie and Pope 2018).
+Dobbie et. al. (2018) hypothesize that, first, defendants may plead guilty to be freed from jail.
 Second, it might be harder for defendants to gather evidence to support their case if they are detained.
 Third, release might allow defendants and prosecutors to strategically delay the resolution of a case.
 Finally, jurors and judges might be implicitly biased when observing a defendant in jail uniforms and shackles.
 We mainly provide evidence for their first hypothesis by documenting the relationship between jail time and guilty pleas.
-Stevenson (2018) specifically studies how inability to pay bonds distorts justice for defendants.
+Stevenson (2018) explicitly specifically studies how inability to pay bonds distorts justice for defendants.
 We seek to contribute to her research in showing how inability to pay bonds is differential in race.